spatialdreams/ps-scripts/README.md

   - add conditional to end snapshot loop after the program name provided by the -program argument is missing from the proclist,
   - add an excel friendly csv output with graphs and shyt because Windows.
 ##### BUG:
   - ram usage is returning negative infinity.
+(AKA this is a Windoze project and my interest in this is near nonexistant)